The apparel and footwear PEFCR in more detail

 > Durability

-Durability is key to extending the life of apparel & footwear products and thus improving their environmental impacts.
-It refers to the lifespan of a product and how many times it can be worn given the properties of the different fibres, the resistance (e.g. sole abrasion), and product appearance (e.g. pilling, or colourfastness testing).
+Durability is key to extending the life of apparel and footwear products and thus improving their environmental impacts.
+Durability refers to a product’s lifespan and how often it can be worn, given the properties of used fibres, its resistance (e.g. sole abrasion), and appearance (e.g. pilling, or colourfastness testing).

 > Repairability